Chic and Modern Cabin Rental on a Family-Friendly Campsite near Barcelona, Spain

 Located on a family-friendly campsite on the beautiful Costa Brava near Barcelona, Spain, this chic and modern cabin rental is the perfect glamping getaway.
-There are two cabins to choose from, and both are modern in decor and superior in comfort.
-Both cabins have two bedrooms.
-The first cabin contains a double bed in one bedroom and two twin beds in the other, while the second contains a double bed in one bedroom and three twin beds in the other.
-The bathrooms feature showers, sinks, and toilets.
+The rental contains a double bed in one bedroom and three twin beds in the other.
+The bathroom features showers, sinks, and toilets.
 Towels and linens are kindly provided.

 After a busy day at the beach, guests can relax together around the dining table and enjoy a bit of television on the flat-screen TV.
 The kitchen contains everything guests need to prepare themselves delicious home-cooked food.
 Meals can be enjoyed inside, or taken out onto the outside decking area, furnished with a table and chairs, for a bit of al fresco dining.